Softy107/Alesis-Soundfonts/README.md

 Soundfont includes no velocity layers, effects, or anything similar, just pure samples.
 License for samples can be found in the sample fonlder.

+#Alesis Grand X

+Alesis Grand X is a high quality version of the Grand Piano.sf2 using line-in recorder samples, panning and velocity layers.
+Downloading is simmilar, except samples can be downloaded from the release page.